 Are you looking to connect with a Jewish community?
 Are you seeking a Jewish education for your family, or to deepen your commitment to Jewish living?
-Or maybe you want to explore what Judaism is all about and how it might fit into your life.
+Maybe you are exploring what Judaism is all about and how it might fit into your life.

 We’re a Reform Synagogue in Schenectady, NY, founded in 1854.
-The spiritual home of 429 member families, making up 1355 individuals from all corners of the Capital District, with the largest Jewish Religious School in the area.
-We’re a caring family united in prayer, education, social activities and social action.
-We encourage you to engage Judaism on your own level, on your own terms.
+The spiritual home of 377 member families, made up of individuals from all corners of the Capital District, with the largest Jewish Religious School in the area.
+We’re a caring family united in prayer, education, social activities, and social action.
+We encourage you to engage with Judaism on your own level, on your own terms.
 Gates welcomes members of all backgrounds, ages, and lifestyles.
 Our members consist of Jews by birth, Jews by choice, interfaith families, young adults, older adults, singles, and members of the LBGT community.

 Interested in Membership?

 Just give us a call!
-We’ll mail you a membership packet and someone from our Membership Committee will contact you.
+We’ll mail you a membership packet and our Hospitality and Engagement Coordinator, Elisa Harrington-Verb, will contact you.
 In addition, you may call the temple office with any questions at 518-374-8173.
-To talk to someone about financial questions, please contact our Executive Director, Laura Ehrich at email@example.com.
+To talk to someone about financial questions, please contact our Executive Director, Laura Ehrich at firstname.lastname@example.org.
 And please feel free to contact any of our staff with specific questions.
 You can also click on the Prospective Members tab for more information.

 We open the Gates with all our heart, with all our soul, and with all our might!